Wilhelma, Palestine: History

 Three Jewish moshavim were established on the village's land in 1948.
 The first was abandoned on 15 May 1948, after being overrun by the Arab Legion.
 The second was established by a Hapoel HaMizrachi group.
 The third was established by the Tehiya group of Hapoel HaMizrachi.
 Wilhelma is now the site of the Israeli locality of Bnei Atarot.

+In 1949 an attempt was made to re-establish Kibbutz Be'erot Yitzhak on the remains of Wilhema.
+Then the kibbutz moved to its present site in central Israel in 1952.

 Ben Gurion International Airport was originally named "Lydda Airport" when it was built in 1934 near the Templar community.
 It was renamed RAF Station Lydda in 1943.
 During World War II it served as a major airfield for military air transport and aircraft ferry operations between military bases in Europe, Africa, the Middle East (mainly Iraq and Persia) and South/Southeast Asia.